AVerteC/c-asgn0/README_asgn2.md

 This function takes in the resource and the socket descriptor to process a GET request.
 It also removes the first slash from the resource name to use with open().
 It also checks if the resource name is valid with validate_uri().
 It removes the first character of the resource name to use and calls open() in read-only mode.
+If the filename is invalid, it sends a `400 Bad Request` to the client.
 If it has an error opening the file and gets a file descriptor of `-1`, it checks the errno value and:
 * It can send `404 Not Found` when `errno == 2`
 * It can send `403 Forbidden` when `errno == 13`